 Another Janus Henderson fund to perform well was their UK Alpha fund.
 Launched in November 2001, this fund has struggled in recent months, however, over the past 5-year period it returned cumulative growth of 70.79%, which was well above the 47.15% sector average.

-64% Of Their Clients’ Assets Are Held in Underperforming Funds
+64% Of Clients’ Assets Underperforming Funds

 The largest proportion of client assets managed by Janus Henderson (64.3%) are held within their funds that have a poor performing 1 or 2-star performance rating, and only 11.4% are held within funds that received a 4 or 5-star performance rating.